-SN must follow the agreed communication pathway discussed during the consent/authorisation process to outline to the patient's family why organ and/or tissue donation could not proceed.
+- 28.1 If all recipient centres/tissue/research establishments decline the offer of organs and/or tissues for donation, then the SN must inform the relevant HCPs/Hub operations/ Laboratories that donation will not proceed. - 28.2 If donation cannot proceed for example, due to patient instability, family circumstances or protracted time to asystole, the SN must inform Hub Operations of stand down time. - 28.3 The SN must inform the family of reason for non-proceeding donation if no RCPOC's accept organs or if standing down from donation after WLST.
+If the patient's family is not present, the SN must follow the agreed communication pathway discussed during the consent/authorisation process to outline to the patient's family why organ and/or tissue donation could not proceed. - 28.4 If the SN requires support in the case of non-proceeding donation, they should contact the Lead Nurse / ODMT on call for advice and guidance. - 28.5 If advised by the Lead Nurse / ODMT on call the SN must report the reason for donation not proceeding via NHSBT on-line Clinical Governance system at the earliest opportunity post process so that the management team can analyse the sequence of events, and reasons for non-donation.
+The SN must ensure their TM is aware that an incident report has been submitted as per SOP3888. - 28.6 The SN must change the status on the Donor Record to non-proceeding explaining the reason why donation could not proceed. - 28.7 The SN must also clearly document the sequence of events in the donor record, and via the EOS Referral/PDA forms, giving clear details as to the reasons why donation could not proceed.

-- 28.4 If the SN requires support in the case of non-proceeding donation, they should contact the TM/RM/ on call RM for advice and guidance. - 28.5 If advised by the TM/RM on call RM, the SN must report the reason for donation not proceeding via NHSBT on-line Clinical Governance system at the earliest opportunity post process so that the management team can analyse the sequence of events, and reasons for non-donation.
-The SN must ensure their TM is aware that an incident report has been submitted as per SOP3888. - 28.6 The SN must change the status on the Donor Record to non-proceeding explaining the reason why donation could not proceed. - 28.7 The SN must also clearly document the sequence of events in the donor record, and via the EOS Referral/PDA forms, giving clear details as to the reasons why donation could not proceed. - 28.8 In the cases of a non-proceeding DCD, the SN must dispose of any blood samples as per local hospital policy and in line with SOP5024.
+28.8 In the cases of a non-proceeding DCD, the SN must dispose of any blood samples as per local hospital policy and in line with SOP5024.